 - You can withdraw from the market at any time.

 - A large selection of company stocks available to choose from.

-- As a result of its demand and the areas it is sourced, cocoa is a politicised commodity that can be used a bargaining chip during periods of political friction or negotiation.
-As a result of this cocoa prices can periodically fluctuate violently, making a big impact on your investment.
+- As a result of its demand and the areas it is sourced, cocoa is a politicized commodity that can be used as a bargaining chip during periods of political friction or negotiation.
+As a result of this, cocoa prices can periodically fluctuate violently, making a big impact on your investment.

 Is cocoa a safe investment?

-Cocoa’s global popularity makes it a massive commodity and a popular investment on the market.
+Cocoa’s global popularity makes it a massive commodity and a popular investment in the market.
 Even so, there are risks involved in any investment, cocoa included:

-- Environmental conditions: Cocoa grows under specific weather conditions, if these conditions shift suddenly they can drastically effect crop yield and subsequently commodity supply.
+- Environmental conditions: Cocoa grows under specific weather conditions, and if these conditions shift suddenly, they can drastically affect crop yield and subsequently commodity supply.
 Additionally, environmental changes influence pollination and plant growth, once again impacting general supply.

 - Political friction: As mentioned above, cocoa is sometimes used as a political bargaining chip to influence international decisions and conflicts.
-Many of the nations which serve as major cocoa suppliers have only recently found their place on the global market, and rightly want to make the most of this highly desired commodity.
+Many of the nations that serve as major cocoa suppliers have only recently found their place in the global market and rightly want to make the most of this highly desired commodity.